 GTN Xpress is a fossil fuel industry scheme to pump more fracked gas into an existing pipeline that cuts across the Northwest.

-TC Energy is full steam ahead with plans to expand its Gas Transmission Northwest (GTN) pipeline by 150,000 dekatherms per day (Dth/d).
-This new gas would be the equivalent of adding 754,000 cars to the road every year for 30 years.
-That’s an awful lot of gas to be piping into a region that is clearly moving away from its reliance on fracked gas.
-In fact, our state climate and energy laws require reducing fracked gas consumption in order to reach our climate targets.
+GTN Xpress expanded pipeline capacity by 150,000 dekatherms per day—the equivalent of adding 754,000 cars to the road every year for 30 years.
+That’s an awful lot of gas to be piping into states whose climate and energy laws require reducing fracked gas consumption to reach climate targets.

 About the pipeline